cucumber-attic/gherkin-syntax-highlighters/README.md

 * https://github.com/cucumber/cucumber/edit/master/features/bootstrap.feature
 * https://github.com/cucumber/cucumber/edit/master/features/custom_formatter.feature

+Sometimes you have to load the page several times before it kicks in.
+Need to solve this...

 ## Contributing

 If you have fixed something, commit it to your fork of the repo and send a pull request.